-The Norman Foster Sketchbooks series is a new collection celebrating Foster's career from the 1970s to the present day, through his personal sketchbooks.
-It is a compilation of several volumes that will follow the work of Norman Foster in chronological sequence, with one volume published annually.
+The Norman Foster Sketchbooks series is a collection celebrating Foster's career from the 1970s to the present day, through his personal sketchbooks.
+It is a compilation of several volumes that follows the work of Norman Foster in chronological sequence.